Sonja Hilmer: 2023–24 season

 Starting the 2023–2024 season, Hilmer finished second at the Broadmoor Open and sixth at the Glacier Falls Summer Classic.
 Her first international competition of the season was the 2023 Cranberry Cup, where she placed fifth overall with a total score of 161.40.
 Hilmer was assigned to the 2023 Nebelhorn Trophy, her first international competition, alongside Isabeau Levito.
 At the Nebelhorn Trophy, Hilmer finished ninth in the short program and seventh in the free skate, allowing her to finish seventh overall.
 Hilmer again qualified at the 2024 U.S. Championships through the Midwestern Sectionals, where she finished in third place.
 At Nationals, Hilmer finished twelfth overall, struggling with the short program and coming back with a redeeming free skate.

 2024–25 season

 Hilmer began the season by finishing seventh at the 2024 CS Cranberry Cup International.
 She followed this up by winning bronze at the 2024 Santa Claus Cup.
 Appearing at the 2025 U.S. Championships, she placed eleventh in the short program and eighth in the free skate to finish in ninth place overall.

 2025–26 season

-Hilmer started the season by competing at the 2025 CS Cranberry Cup International and finishing in fourth place.
-She landed the first triple Salchow-double Axel jump-double Salchow jump sequence at this event.
+Hilmer started the season by competing on the 2025–26 Challenger Series, finishing fourth at the 2025 CS Cranberry Cup International and twelfth at the 2025 CS Kinoshita Group Cup.

+In January, Hilmer competed at the 2026 U.S. Championships, where she finished in fourteenth place.